qualisign/graphist/README.md

 The core vocabulary of the language is exceedingly small: just two words.
 Learning to use these two words properly is learning to program in Graphist.

-This simplicity is due to the American philosopher Charles Saunders Peirce's system of existential graphs, which is an ingenious simplification of formal logic Graphist is based on.
+This simplicity is due to the American philosopher Charles Saunders Peirce's system of existential graphs, which is the ingenious simplification of formal logic Graphist is based on.

 **The Two Words**